RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/uart.rst

     - Enable the interrupts using the functions :cpp:func:`uart_enable_tx_intr` and :cpp:func:`uart_enable_rx_intr`
     - Disable these interrupts using the corresponding functions :cpp:func:`uart_disable_tx_intr` or :cpp:func:`uart_disable_rx_intr`

-- **Pattern detection**: An interrupt triggered on detecting a 'pattern' of the same character being received/sent repeatedly.
+- **Pattern detection**: An interrupt triggered on detecting a 'pattern' of the same character being received/sent repeatedly for a number of times.
 This functionality is demonstrated in the example :example:`peripherals/uart/uart_events`.
-It can be used, e.g., to detect a command string with a specific number of identical characters (the 'pattern') at the end.
+It can be used, e.g., to detect a command string followed by a specific number of identical characters (the 'pattern') added at the end of the command string.
 The following functions are available:

-    - Configure and enable this interrupt using :cpp:func:`uart_enable_pattern_det_baud_intr`
+    - Configure and enable this interrupt using :cpp:func:`uart_enable_pattern_det_intr`
     - Disable the interrupt using :cpp:func:`uart_disable_pattern_det_intr`